 The evening went unusually well.
 That is until we discovered that one of the Easter baskets went missing.
 Later, I found it under Justin’s bed.
 When I called him out on it he went ballistic!
 He started pounding on the walls and yelling obscenities.
 When I headed down the steps to contact our on-call therapist, he followed me.
 Still yelling!
 And then he spit on me.
 Okay, now I was mad!
 I began thinking of how very generous I was to come in on my day off.
 I muttered under my breath, “Kid you’re outta here!”
 And I meant it.
 I was determined to send him away and I had the power to do it.
 When I shut the office door and picked up the phone I knew he was listening.

 I explained to the therapist what had happened.
 She asked me if I felt threatened.
 If I would have said yes, the police would have been called.
 But, then, in that moment God grabbed my heart…this was Easter Sunday!
-On Good Friday, Jesus was spat on and mocked and crucified.
+On Good Friday, Jesus was spat on, mocked, and crucified.
 Justin was just a child; a hurting, suffering child.
 I assured the therapist that I did not feel threatened and would handle it.

 When I opened the door, Justin fell into me – still angry, “YOU GONNA CALL THE POLICE?!
 GO AHEAD CALL THE POLICE I DON’T CARE.
 CALL MY DAD, I DON’T CARE!”
 I calmly (which surprised me) said to him, “No Justin I’m not calling anyone.
 Just go upstairs, get your shower, and go to bed.
 Oh, and, if you need a hug I have one for you.”
 I think that offer surprised both of us, but his response didn’t.
 He uttered, “Yeah right!” just before he knocked the chair up against the wall and stormed out of the room.